andrillow/RSAD01/README.md

 <img src="Pictures/remote_sensing_training_logo.png" />

-## Langugaes used during the training 📚
+## Languages used during the training 📚
 The following langugaes will be used:
 + Markdown
 + R